wvary/docs/docs/dtmanage.md

 ![shutdown and kill buttons](images/dtmanage/console-instance-kill-shutdown.png)

 The “shutdown” function tries to gracefully stop the application, while “kill” forces the application to end.
 In either case, you will need to confirm your action.

+The "AM logs" button shows you a dropdown where you can view the App Master logs; often, application errors or other anomalies will be reflected in these logs in some way.

 You can also use the **set logging level** button on this widget to specify what logging level gets written to the dt.log files.